cesiu/EBScraper/README.md

 ######Use######
 **eb_scraper.py** scans the first page (the first thirty topics) of EB's Star Wars forum.
-It identifies all topics it thinks are MOCs that are ready for indexing (i.e., not WIPs and not already indexed), downloads the first non-emoticon image it finds in those topics, generates thumbnails, and saves the topic name, URL, author, and image URL.
+It identifies all topics it thinks are LEGO creations that are ready for indexing (i.e., not works-in-progress and not already indexed), downloads the first non-emoticon image it finds in those topics, generates thumbnails, and saves the topic name, URL, author, and image URL.

 Usage: `pypy eb_scraper.py [page min] [page max] <options>`

 Options:
 - -i - Generate a thumbnail and upload it to imgur.
-- -c - Automatically classify MOCs instead of asking for confirmation.
+- -c - Automatically classify creations instead of asking for confirmation.
-- -m - Include topics listed as mods but not MOCs.
+- -m - Include topics listed as modifications of LEGO sets.